vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Kašmira) NM.
 1253, 1460 Krsna-A (r. rising in Sahya at Maha

 balesvara) B. 77.5, P. VI.
 113. 25, Vām.
 13.30; B Vām.
-78. 7, 90.2 (Vişnu as Hayasirsa, on the river ): compared to its length and modern importance the river Krsnā is rarely mentioned as Krsnā, but generally as Krsna-Venyā or-Venā.
+78. 7, 90.2 (Viṣnu as Hayasirsa, on the river ): compared to its length and modern importance the river Krsnā is rarely mentioned as Krsnā, but generally as Krsna-Venyā or-Venā.
 It is the third largest river of the Deccan and southern India, the other two being the Godavari and the Kaveri.
 In the Mahabalesvara mahatmya (JBBRAS vol. X. at p.
 16 five rivers called Gangā are said to rise from the top of Sahya near Mahabalesvara viz, Krsnā, Veni, Kakudmati (Koynā).
 Savitri (that falls into the Arabian sea near Bankot) and Gayatri

 (supposed to combine with Savitri).
 Krsna-gangā--(under Mathurā) Var.